-- (a) The Company and its domestic subsidiaries have a defined benefit pension plan in accordance with the Labor Standards Act, covering all regular employees' service years prior to the enforcement of the Labor Pension Act on July 1, 2005 and service years thereafter of employees who chose to continue to be subject to the pension mechanism under the Law.
+(a) The Company has a defined benefit pension plan in accordance with the Labor Standards Act, covering all regular employees' service years prior to the enforcement of the Labor Pension Act on July 1, 2005 and service years thereafter of employees who chose to continue to be subject to the pension mechanism under the Law.
 Under the defined benefit pension plan, two units are accrued for each year of service for the first 15 years and one unit for each additional year thereafter, subject to a maximum of 45 units.
 Pension benefits are based on the number of units accrued and the average monthly salaries and wages of the last 6 months prior to retirement.
-The Company and its domestic subsidiaries contribute monthly an amount equal to 2% of the employees' monthly salaries and wages to the retirement fund deposited with Bank of Taiwan, the trustee, under the name of the independent retirement fund committee.
-Also, the Company and its domestic subsidiaries would assess the balance in the aforementioned labor pension reserve account by the end of December 31, every year.
-If the account balance is insufficient to pay the pension calculated by the aforementioned method to the employees expected to qualify for retirement in the following year, the Company and its domestic subsidiaries will make contributions for the deficit by next March. - (b) The amounts recognised in the balance sheet are as follows:
+The Company contributes monthly an amount equal to 2% of the employees' monthly salaries and wages to the retirement fund deposited with Bank of Taiwan, the trustee, under the name of the independent retirement fund committee.
+Also, the Company would assess the balance in the aforementioned labor pension reserve account by the end of December 31, every year.
+If the account balance is insufficient to pay the pension calculated by the aforementioned method to the employees expected to qualify for retirement in the following year, the Company will make contributions for the deficit by next March.

-December 31 , 2022 December 31 , 2021
+(b) The amounts recognised in the balance sheet are as follows:

+December 31, 202 3 December 31, 2022

-Present value of defined benefit obligations \$ 9,227 \$ 12,062
+Present value of defined benefit obligations \$ 9,7 37 \$ 9,227

-Fair value of plan assets (20,808) (21,146)
+Fair value of plan assets (40) (20,808)

 Net defined benefit liability

-(shown as other non-current assets) (\$ 11,581) (\$ 9,084)
+(shown as other non-current assets) (\$ 10,7 03) (\$ 11,581)